 Bullying is offensive, intimidating, malicious or insulting behaviour involving the misuse of power that can make a person feel vulnerable, upset, humiliated, undermined or threatened.
-Power does not always mean being in a position of authority but can include both personal strength and the power to coerce through fear or intimidation.
+Power does not always mean being in a position of authority, but can include both personal strength and the power to coerce through fear or intimidation.

 Bullying can take the form of physical, verbal and non-verbal conduct.
-Bullying may include (this is a non-exhaustive list), for example:
+Bullying may include (this is a non-exhaustive list), by way of example:

-- a. physical or psychological threats; - b. overbearing and intimidating levels of supervision; - c. inappropriate derogatory remarks about someone's performance.
+- (a) physical or psychological threats; - (b) overbearing and intimidating levels of supervision; - (c) inappropriate derogatory remarks about someone's performance;

-However, legitimate, reasonable and constructive criticism of a worker's performance or behaviour, or reasonable instructions given to workers in the course of their employment, will not amount to bullying on their own.
+Legitimate, reasonable and constructive criticism of a worker's performance or behaviour, or reasonable instructions given to workers in the course of their employment, will not amount to bullying on their own.

-If you are being harassed/sexually harassed/victimised/bullied
+If you are being harassed or bullied

-If you are being harassed/sexually harassed/victimised/bullied, consider whether you feel able to raise the problem informally with the person responsible.
+If you are being harassed or bullied, consider whether you feel able to raise the problem informally with the person responsible.
 You should explain clearly to them that their behaviour is not welcome or makes you uncomfortable.
-If this is too difficult or embarrassing, you should speak to your line manager (or another manager where it concerns them who can provide confidential advice and assistance in resolving the issue informally or formally.
-If informal steps are not appropriate, or have not been successful, you should raise the matter formally under our Grievance Procedure and it will be dealt with under that procedure, taking into account the below.
+If this is too difficult or embarrassing, you should speak to your line manager who can provide confidential advice and assistance in resolving the issue formally or informally.
+If informal steps are not appropriate, or have not been successful, you should raise the matter formally under our Grievance Procedure.

 We will investigate complaints in a timely and confidential manner.
 The investigation will be conducted by someone with appropriate experience and no prior involvement in the complaint, where possible.
 Details of the investigation and the names of the person making the complaint and the person accused must only be disclosed on a "need to know" basis.
-We will consider whether any steps are necessary to manage any ongoing relationship and/or to provide protection between you and between other staff and the person accused during the investigation
+We will consider whether any steps are necessary to manage any ongoing relationship between you and the person accused during the investigation.